JMacoustic/Moon_PINN/README.md

 Next, go into the cloned repo and train the model.

     cd path/to/cloned/repo/
-    python simple_train.py
+    bash scripts/setup.sh

+## Training

+Edit the training configuration file `configs/base_config.json` as your training preference.
+Once you are done, run the following script at the root.

+    bash scripts/dev.sh

-## Run
+## Visualization

-Once you train the model, it will automatically start simulation right after.
+Run below code to save visualization of the trained simulation in the `outputs/visuals` folder.

+    bash scripts/dev.sh